-Moving into a new home is way up there on the stress-o-meter, whether your moving across town or across country.
-It’s work.
-No, wait.
-It’s HARD work.
+In today’s current environment, moving into a new home can be stressful.
+Be sure to set your expectations and proceed with caution.
+Whether you’re moving across town or across country.
+It’s hard work.
 Don’t let fear of moving stop you from finding your dream home and planting the “For Sale” sign on your front lawn.
 Our tips can help make your big move to your new Taylor Morrison home go faster, smoother and a whole lot easier.

 Have a Moving Master Plan

 If you can avoid paperwork, try to do all things digitally to avoid the passing of pens, etc.

 Start with a three-ring binder.
 Pick a bright color so it doesn’t get lost or packed.
 Stock yours with plenty of zippered pouches so you don’t have to hassle with punching holes or worry about little slips of important info getting lost.
 Even if everything ends up in the same zippered pouch, at least you’ll have it all in one place.
 Trust us, this is the best $5 you’ll spend.
 Bare minimum important things to put in your binder include:

 - Receipts – anything and everything related to the move